When is the next House Price Index published?

 How long before house sold prices are published?

-The most accurate House Price Index (HPI) depends on what aspect of the housing market you’re analysing.
+The most accurate or best House Price Index (HPI) depends on what aspect of the housing market you’re analysing.
 Each index has strengths and weaknesses based on the data sources, timing, and coverage.

 UK House Price Index: Official & most comprehensive